Simileholluwa/galactica/README.md

 ## Overview

 This is a full-stack web application featuring a space-themed leaderboard system built with React, Express, and PostgreSQL.
 The application displays user rankings with reputation points, levels, and daily changes in an elegant, interactive interface with animated stardust backgrounds.
+90% developed by AI for the Galactica Cypher Uni Hackathon (https://x.com/GalacticaNet/status/1963275922808635436).
+Live link here: https://galacticadev.netlify.app/

 ## User Preferences